Arithmetic finiteness of very irregular varieties: The Lawrence-Venkatesh method: Proof of

-Fix $o \in F$.
-The open subset $\Omega := \red^{-1}(\red(o))$ is such that
+Fix~$o \in F$.
+The open subset~$\Omega := \red^{-1}(\red(o))$ is such that

-In particular $F$ is contained in $\Omega$.
-The relative $d$-th de Rham cohomology group
+In particular~$F$ is contained in~$\Omega$.
+The relative~$d$-th de Rham cohomology group

-is a coherent sheaf over $S \times Z_{\dR}$ and comes equipped with the Gauss-Manin connection $\nabla_{\textup{GM}}$.
-Actually note that $\cV$ is locally free by the choice of $\Sigma$ at the beginning of the proof.
-For each $s \in F$, we have
+is a coherent sheaf over~$S \times Z_{\dR}$ and comes equipped with the Gauss-Manin connection~$\nabla_{\textup{GM}}$.
+Actually note that~$\cV$ is locally free by the choice of~$\Sigma$ at the beginning of the proof.
+For each~$s \in F$, we have

-Applying the discussion in \cref{Ex:ConvergenceOfIsocrystal} over any point of $Z_{\dR}$ the Gauss-Manin connection can be integrated over $\Omega \times Z_{\dR}^\an$ to give an analytic isomorphism of vector bundles
+Applying the discussion in \cref{Ex:ConvergenceOfIsocrystal} over any point of~$Z_{\dR}$ the Gauss-Manin connection can be integrated over~$\Omega \times Z_{\dR}^\an$ to give an analytic isomorphism of vector bundles

-For $s \in F$ the isomorphism of vector bundles $f_s \colon \cV_s = V_{\dR, s} \to \cV_{o}= V_{\dR, o}$ is such that
+For~$s \in F$ the isomorphism of vector bundles~$f_s \colon \cV_s = V_{\dR, s} \to \cV_{o}= V_{\dR, o}$ is such that

-These identities come from the compatibility of parallel transport with Poincar\'e duality resp. with the isomorphism given by the de Rham-crystalline comparison theorem \cite[th.
+This comes from the compatibility of parallel transport with Poincar\'e duality and the isomorphism given by the de Rham-crystalline comparison theorem \cite[th.
 7.1]{BerthelotOgus}.
-The isomorphism $\tau$ permits to identify $x_s, h_s \in \cB(G_{\dR, s}, Z_{\dR})$ with points in~$\cB(G, Z_{\dR})$ which we again denote $x_s, h_s$.
-For each $s \in F$ write $Q_s$ for the stabilizer of $x_s$ in $G$.
-This being set up, if $s, s' \in F$ are such that we have an isomorphism
+The isomorphism~$\tau$ permits to see~$x_s, h_s \in \cB(G_{\dR, s}, Z_{\dR})$ as points in~$\cB(G, Z_{\dR})$.
+For each~$s \in F$ write~$Q_s$ for the stabilizer of~$x_s$ in~$G$.
+This being set up, if~$s, s' \in F$ are such that we have an isomorphism of graded de Rham data